If you just started levothyroxine and you are wondering about side effects, I know what you are worried about:

 In a sense, the medication is making it into their body but it’s not activating or making it into their cells.

 I have written about this phenomenon in this post and you can read more here if you want more information.

 What should you do if you fit into this category or what can you do to prevent this unwanted side effect?

-Perhaps the best option is to switch medications or to use a combination of thyroid medication designed to provide you with both the inactive and active thyroid hormones.
+Perhaps the best option is to switch medications or to use a combination of thyroid medications designed to provide you with both inactive and active thyroid hormones.

 If you can find a doctor willing to prescribe Natural Desiccated thyroid or Liothyronine then you may be able to prevent weight gain from starting.

 Is Levothyroxine Making my Hair Fall out?